 Lastly, the CAM software you’d like to use to generate your g-codes assumes your machine has no backlash.
 It doesn’t produce code that operates the machine the way a manual machinist sensitive to avoiding backlash problems would.

-Okay, hopefully we’ve made a believer out of you that you want to get rid of backlash.
-BTW, for some applications, such as plasma cutting, the resolution needed may be so low that quite a lot of backlash is acceptible.
+Hopefully we’ve made a believer out of you that you want to get rid of backlash.
+BTW, for some applications, such as plasma cutting, the resolution needed may be so low that quite a lot of backlash is acceptable.
 Try to keep that in perspective as well.

 What About Backlash Compensation?